hammerheim-game/hammerheim-rules/5-warbands.md

 While most Beastmen have dark brown skin and fur, black- furred or even albino Beastmen are not unknown.
-Beastmen wear heavy armlets and necklaces which serve as armour as well as decoration.
+Beastmen wear heavy armlets and necklaces which serve as armor as well as decoration.
 Apart from the most primitive clubs and wooden shields, the Beastmen make few weapons.
 It is not the nature of Chaos to create, but to destroy.